 There are many religions people align themselves with and for the most dedicated followers, life after college doesn’t mean a swanky corner office and unlimited expense accounts: It means becoming part of the faith they were raised in or educating others about it.
 But how does one gain the necessary knowledge to do so?
 By majoring in religion or theology.

 The prestigious Charlotte W. Newcombe Doctoral Dissertation Fellowships are designed to encourage original and significant study of ethical or religious values in all fields of the humanities and social sciences, and particularly to help Ph.D. candidates in these fields complete their dissertation work in a timely manner.
-In addition to topics in religious studies or in ethics (philosophical or [...]
+Candidates for Ph.D. or Th.D. degrees must be in an American doctoral [...]
 More

 This scholarship was established by the Unitarian Universalist Association of Congregations (UUA) upon Rev. Pohl's retirement as Unitarian Universalist Association Director of Ministry in 1993.
 It supports the intellectual, spiritual, and professional development of individuals studying for Unitarian Universalist (UU) ministry.
 Priority is given those grantees that have demonstrated outstanding [...]
 More